sider/sider-docs/docs/getting-started/custom-configuration.md

     glob: "**/*.{css,scss}"
 ```

-The options you can specify in `sider.yml` are grouped into two categories:
+The options you can specify in `sider.yml` are grouped into the following categories:

-1. Analyzer specific options
+1. Analyzer specific options (`linter.<analyzer_id>.*`)
-2. Common options available to all analyzers
+2. Analysis options (e.g. `ignore`)

-Currently, `root_dir` is the only common option.

-## Analysis tool specific configuration
+### Analyzer specific options

 You can use `sider.yml` to configure each analyzer's vendor-supplied settings.
 Sider also provides extra options for some analyzers that configure how Sider runs the analyzer (for example, some tools might need to run `npm install` before beginning analysis).
-The tools documentation has more information about which options are available for each tool.
+See each analyzer's documentation for more details about available options.

+---

+The following sections describe the available options.

-## `root_dir` option
+## `linter.<analyzer_id>.root_dir`

 _Type:_ `string`